particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 The values can contain mustache variables, allowing the device to publish JSON data containing both values and authentication information.

+If using basic authentication you should always use a TLS/SSL encrypted (https) URL.

 ### Headers